 When it comes to homeowners insurance, typical policies cover such hazards as fire, vandalism, and lightning strikes.

-And while every policy is different, there are also a variety of surprising or unusual items and accidents that your coverage provider may very well foot the bill for.
+While every policy is different, these eleven things covered by homeowners insurance might surprise you.
 Everything from hitting someone with a golf ball when enjoying a day on the greens to the costs associated with identity theft could be part of your plan.

 Unfortunately, few consumers understand the full scope of their coverage.
 A study from the Insurance Information Institute found that while consumers understand the major areas that their house insurance covers, they often have gaps in their knowledge about policies.